 Dental technology has come a long way in the last 100 years, and dentists are always looking for ways to improve their practices for future patients.
 Sometimes the tried-and-true methods may become outdated and need to be changed, just like how more and more groups are turning away from mercury-filled amalgams.

 Mercury, or quicksilver, is a liquid metal that is used in many chemical processes, including the creation of thermometers and barometers.

 Mercury on its own can be quite dangerous to humans if it is consumed or inhaled, and can lead to health issues like kidney problems, muscular weakness, and numbness in the hands and feet.
 The dangers of mercury have been known for a long time, with British hatmakers in the 1800’s reportedly suffering from mental degradation and even inspiring the “Mad Hatter” character in Alice in Wonderland.

-Scott E. Hayhurst Family and Cosmetic Dentistry is aware of the dangers of mercury, and we take every precaution that we can to keep our patients as safe possible.
-Give our dental experts a call today at (208) 376-7721 or visit us online and see how we are dedicated to making smiles shine with mercury-free dentistry.
+Scott E. Hayhurst Family and Cosmetic Dentistry is aware of the dangers of mercury, and we take every precaution that we can to keep our patients as safely as possible.
+Give our dental experts a call today at 208-376-7721 or visit us online and see how we are dedicated to making smiles shine with mercury-free dentistry.